Quick Start

 Query parameter (discouraged in production — tokens appear in logs):

-Terminal window curl "http://localhost:8001/health?token=YOUR_TOKEN"
+Terminal window curl "http://localhost:8001/health?api_key=YOUR_TOKEN"

 Admin operations require an additional header: